nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 var subjectAreas = RetrieveSubjectAreas(db)
 ```

-Note that we read out the unique ID that Postgres creates for each subject area, which we can then use to relate courses and subject areas when we call `SaveCourses`.
+Note that the functions reads out the unique ID that Postgres creates for each subject area, which can then be used to relate courses and subject areas when `SaveCourses` is called.

 ## Finally scraping sections

-Now that courses were being saved by `ScrapeCourses`, we could retrieve them in a `RetrieveCourses` function that queried the database and returned a Go slice, similar to the previous `RetrieveSubjectAreas`.
+Now that courses were being saved by `ScrapeCourses`, I could retrieve them in a `RetrieveCourses` function that queried the database and returned a Go slice, similar to the previous `RetrieveSubjectAreas`.

-Once we had the courses, scraping sections would be similar to how we [scraped courses](https://nathansmith.io/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/#scraping-courses) last time.
+Once I had the courses, scraping sections would be similar to how I [scraped courses](https://nathansmith.io/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/#scraping-courses) last time.

 The top-level `ScrapeSections` function established the same parallel scraping that was in `ScrapeCourses`.